- Annual Fund

 - Inadequate Cash Flow - Some caterers and other vendors require advance deposits.
 Encouraging classmates to register early will avoid tying up someone’s personal funds.
 Sometimes classmates are willing to advance funds for early expenses.

-The college holds agency accounts for Reunion classes to replace the separate private cash bank accounts formerly held by each class.
+The college holds agency accounts for Reunion classes.
 Funds collected online (for class and college Reunion registration) are directly deposited into class accounts.
 Checks sent in with paper registration fees are mailed directly to the college and should be made out to “Amherst College Class of XXXX.”

 The funds in these accounts remain wholly owned by the class, and therefore are not tax exempt.
 Each class, through its designated representative (treasurer) has the authority to set class Reunion registration fees, and raise and expend funds on behalf of the class.